cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 ![image](https://user-images.githubusercontent.com/72959956/121467262-5f66c400-c9eb-11eb-958d-911f18281a27.png)

 # Access dtap using HDFS commands
+## Introduction
+The Hadoop distributed file system (HDFS) is the key component of the Hadoop ecosystem.
+HDFS commands, of course, is the commands which responsible for manipulate files for HDFS.

+storing large data sets of structured or unstructured data across various nodes and thereby maintaining the metadata in the form of log files.
+To use the HDFS commands, first you need to start the Hadoop services using the following command:

 ## Prepare Hadoop
 Some of the Kubedirector App provided by HPE is pre-installed a well-configured Hadoop for you.
 Hence, the following installation steps can be skipped.
 ### Install OpenJDK and the dependency